pola-rs/polars-book/user_guide/src/optimizations/lazy/predicate-pushdown.md

 ![](../../outputs/predicate_pushdown/graph2.png)

-As we can see the predicates are combined.
+In this case the predicates are combined.
 This would lead to less copying of data.

-## In comes optimization
+## Automatic query optimization

-`Polars` tries to save that mental overhead from the query writer and combines predicates for you.
-Besides that, it pushes predicates down to the scan level!
-Let's see how our optimized query looks.
+With the lazy API `Polars` saves that mental overhead from the query writer and combines predicates for you (we appreciate that this is hard to see in the visualisation!).

 ```python
 q1.show_graph(optimized=True)
 ```

 ![](../../outputs/predicate_pushdown/graph1-optimized.png)

+However, Polars has done more than just combine the predicates.
+The Polars query optimiser does a *pushdown* to the scan level.
+This pushdown to the scan level means that the filters are applied as Polars reads the CSV file line-by-line.
+This is different to the manual optimization above where Polars reads the full CSV into memory before applying the filters.
+Let's see how our optimized query looks.

 It may be hard to see, but what is clear is that there is only a single node: the *CSV SCAN*.
 The predicate filtering is done during the reading of the csv.
 This means that